wmickeyd/ami-roles/README.md

 script 3 -> 'launch_jenkins.yml'
 	ansible-playbook -vvvv launch_jenkins.yml
-	This script is used to launch Amazon AWS ami and then Install and configure Jenkins on it
+	This script is used to launch Amazon AWS ami and then Install and Configure Jenkins on it
 		Note: Need to have vpc_id and subnets.id updated to the group_vars/all (which is done by script 'setup_vpc_subnets.yml')

 ---

+[Jenkins]

 Provision other AMIs using Jenkins